bsaul/piedmontprairie.us/content/plants/coreoposis_major.md

     desc: Inaturalist observations
 ---

 Greater tickseed (*Coreopsis major*) and many other members of the [Asteraceae](https://en.wikipedia.org/wiki/Asteraceae) are common Piedmont roadside inhabitants.
 This plant typically only reaches up to 3 feet in height.
 But with its striking, large yellow flowers, greater tickseed can stand out along roadside edges.
-Unlike other species like [Wild Quinine](parthenium_integrifolium), the native range of Greater tickseed only extends into Louisiana and not into the Mid-West plains.
+Unlike species like [Wild Quinine](parthenium_integrifolium), the native range of Greater tickseed only extends into Louisiana and not into the Mid-West plains.